25 Japanese Hairstyles That Filipinas Can Rock Daily

 Keep your bangs in good shape with a few spritzes of hair wax.
 Credit: Shutterstock

 If blunt bangs are too high-maintenance for you, go for side bangs to frame your face while sporting your favorite hairstyle.
-Even a simple side ponytail can have more impact when you jazz it up with stylish side bangs.
+Even a simple side ponytail can have more impact when you jazz it up with side bangs.

-14. Textured Bob
+14. Textured Bob With a Side Part

 Japanese woman with brown short wavy hair smiling